-As shown in Table 3.12-65, the parcel acquisitions under Alternative 5 could result in a total loss of approximately \$722,876 in annual property tax revenue based on the assessed values of those properties in FY 2013-2014.
-Of the affected local jurisdictions, Los Angeles County could incur the largest property tax revenue loss (\$588,840); however, the City of Lancaster could also experience a large property tax loss (\$86,209).
-With the CCNM Design Option, Alternative 5 would result in an estimated property tax loss of approximately \$67 less.
-With the Refined CCNM Design Option, Alternative 5 would result in an estimated property tax loss of \$823 less.
+As shown in Table 3.12-65, the parcel acquisitions under Alternative 5 could result in a total loss of approximately \$853,787 in annual property tax revenue based on the assessed values of those properties in FY 2013-2014.
+Of the affected local jurisdictions, Los Angeles County could incur the largest property tax revenue loss (\$686,471); however, the City of Lancaster could also experience a large property tax loss (\$93,844).
+With the CCNM Design Option, Alternative 5 would result in an estimated property tax loss of approximately \$44 less.
+With the Refined CCNM Design Option, Alternative 5 would result in an estimated property tax loss of an additional \$94.

 Table 3.12-65 also shows that Alternative 5 could result in the loss of less than 1 percent of the property tax revenue collected and distributed to the respective general funds of the affected local jurisdictions in FY 2013-2014.
-Given the small percentage of total revenues that could be permanently lost as a result of property acquisitions, these revenue losses would not be perceptible to the affected jurisdictions.
+However, the City of Tehachapi would have a 1.1 percent change in property tax revenue under this alternative.
+Given the small percentage of total revenues that could be permanently lost as a result of property acquisitions, these revenue losses would not be perceptible to residents in the affected jurisdictions.

-Alternative 5 would result in 285 business displacements; however, only 117 of these businesses generate sales tax.
+Alternative 5 would result in 329 business displacements; however, only 137 of these businesses generate sales tax.
 As discussed under Impact SO #5, an adequate supply of replacement properties is available in the replacement area in which to relocate most of these displaced businesses.
 In Los Angeles County, there is inadequate available business space to relocate the businesses that could be displaced by the HSR project.
-If necessary, additional vacant land in the vicinity of the cities of Lancaster and Palmdale that is properly zoned for commercial and industrial use could be improved at some future date to accommodate those displaced business space.
+If necessary, additional vacant land in the vicinity of the cities of Lancaster and Palmdale that is properly zoned for commercial and industrial use could be improved at some future date to accommodate those displaced businesses that are unable to relocate within existing commercial or industrial business space.
 If some of the businesses displaced by the HSR project were to relocate outside the respective jurisdictions in which they are currently located, these jurisdictions would experience losses in sales tax revenues.

 Table 3.12-66 shows the estimated loss in annual sales tax revenue for each of the jurisdictions where the displacement of sales tax-generating businesses would occur under Alternative 5, along with the percentage of the total sales tax revenue distributed to each jurisdiction's general fund in 2013 that would be lost as a result of Alternative 5.
-As shown in Table 3.12-66, Alternative 5 could result in a total loss of approximately \$550,495 in annual sales tax revenue.
+As shown in Table 3.12-66, Alternative 5 could result in a total loss of approximately \$638,575 in annual sales tax revenue.